On Helly numbers of exponential lattices: Introduction

 \section{Introduction}

 \emph{Helly's theorem}~\cite{helly23} is one of the most classical results in combinatorial geometry.
 It states that, for each $d \in \mathbb{N}$, if the intersection of any $d + 1$ or fewer members of a finite family~$\mathcal{F}$ of convex sets in $\mathbb{R}^d$ is nonempty, then the entire family $\mathcal{F}$ has nonempty intersection.
 There have been numerous variants and generalizations of this famous result; see~\cite{amDeSo17,holWeg17} for example.
-One active direction of this research with rich connections to the theory of optimization~\cite{amDeSo17} is the study of variants of Helly's theorem with coordinate restrictions, which is captured by the following definition.
+One active direction of this research with rich connections to the theory of optimization, in particular to integer programming and LP-type problems~\cite{amDeSo17,confSum16}, is the study of variants of Helly's theorem with coordinate restrictions, which is captured by the following definition.